Riding the Trend or Protecting Profits | Sema4 Holdings Corp. (SMFR)

 SMFR’s Market Performance

-SMFR stocks went up by 6.04% for the week, with a monthly drop of -19.48% and a quarterly performance of -41.46%, while its annual performance rate touched -83.19%.
-The volatility ratio for the week stands at 9.90% while the volatility levels for the past 30 days are set at 8.73% for Sema4 Holdings Corp..
-The simple moving average for the period of the last 20 days is -9.79% for SMFR stocks with a simple moving average of -63.12% for the last 200 days.
+SMFR stocks went down by -3.25% for the week, with a monthly drop of -11.57% and a quarterly performance of -36.19%, while its annual performance rate touched -78.91%.
+The volatility ratio for the week stands at 10.50% while the volatility levels for the past 30 days are set at 9.05% for Sema4 Holdings Corp..
+The simple moving average for the period of the last 20 days is -1.21% for SMFR stocks with a simple moving average of -59.90% for the last 200 days.

 Analysts’ Opinion of SMFR